tiprankstipranks

 Costs - Risk 1

-Declines in value of the company's inventory could materially adversely affect its business.
+Declines in value of the company's inventory, or pre-paid IT Solutions, could materially adversely affect its business.

-The market for the company's products and services is subject to rapid technological changes, evolving industry standards, changes in end-market demand, evolving customer expectations and demands, oversupply of product, and regulatory requirements, which can contribute to the decline in value or obsolescence of inventory.
-Although many of the company's suppliers provide the company with certain protections from the loss in value of inventory (such as price protection and certain rights of return), the company cannot be sure that such protections will fully compensate it for the loss in value, that the suppliers will choose to, or be able to, honor such agreements, or that the company will be able to continue to secure such protections in the future.
+The market for the company's products and services is subject to rapid technological changes, evolving industry standards, changes in end-market demand, evolving customer expectations and demands, oversupply of product, and regulatory requirements, which can contribute to the decline in value or the obsolescence of the company's inventory.
+Although many of the company's suppliers provide the company with certain protections from the loss in value of inventory (such as price protection and certain rights of return), the company cannot be sure that (i) such protections will fully compensate it for the loss in value, (ii) the suppliers will choose to, or be able to, honor such agreements, or (iii) the company will be able to continue to secure such protections in the future.
 For example, many of the company's suppliers will not allow products to be returned after they have been held in inventory beyond a certain amount of time, and, in most instances, the return rights are limited to a certain percentage of the amount of products the company purchased in a particular time frame.
 Therefore, the company is not fully protected from a decline in the value of the company's inventory, and such decline could have a material adverse effect on the company's business.
+The company, within its ECS reportable segment, has multi-year distribution agreements under which it has non-cancellable payment obligations through 2030, giving the company the right to sell a broad set of IT solutions.
+If the company is unable to sell sufficient IT solutions under these agreements to cover our purchase obligations, it could have a material adverse effect on the company's business.

 Tech & Innovation